Algebraic approximations of fibrations in abelian varieties over a curve: Preliminaries and general results

 \ssec{Campana's criterion}

 Let $X$ be a complex variety.
 We say that $X$ is \emph{algebraically connected} if a general pair of points $x,y \in X$ is contained in a compact connected (but not necessarily irreducible) curve of $X$.
-We have the following criterion due to Campana for a variety to be Moishezon in terms of algebraic connectedness.
+We have the following criterion proven by Campana for a variety to be Moishezon in terms of algebraic connectedness.